agroal/pgagroal/doc/CLI.md

 ```

 ## flush-all
-Flush all connections.
-USE WITH CAUTION !
+Flush all connections. **USE WITH CAUTION !**
+Without any argument, or with `*` as only argument,
+works against all configured databases.

 Command